Ever stopped to consider what happens to your visitors after they land on your site?

 - Call to Actions (CTA): When people land on your website, CTA is how you get them to take action or convert.

 A CTA can come in the form of a hyperlinked text, linked image, or link button.
 HubSpot’s CTA tool also tracks views or any other form of user interaction with the CTA elements you create.
-This will not only helps you to optimise your CTAs but also allow you to A/B test them and collect valuable data that you can use to segment your database for customised CTAs.
+This will not only help you to optimise your CTAs but also allow you to A/B test them and collect valuable data that you can use to segment your database for customised CTAs.

 - HubSpot Videos: Including videos in your content marketing strategy can increase your conversion rate by 80% or even more.
 They’re the most consumed type of content, and it’s for a good reason.